rymd80/autonomous_pump/README.md

 (The FeatherWing is stacked on ESP32-S2 so there isn't any wiring between them)

 ### The switches simulate the on/off of the reed switchs to simulate water level changes
+### The red led simulates the pump being turned on/off
 ![Pump test harness wiring diagram](documentation/test_pump_Sketch_bb.jpg?raw=true)

 ## Liquid Level Sensor